 Before applying for ESG funding, it is imperative that all project applicants read the Emergency Solutions (ESG) Grants Program Interim Regulations 24 CFR Part 91 and 576 as it provides the requirements for implementation and administration of the ESG Program.

+Signatu re Date

-I have read and understand the expectations set forth in Attachment A of this certification.
+I have read and understand the expectations set forth in Att achment A of this certification.

+Chosen HHA Committee(s):

+Contact Person: